 To see if your Novi group has duplicates, follow these steps:

-- On the Members tab, click the Filter drop-down and select True for "Show Beneficiaries"
+On the Members tab, click the Filter drop-down and select All for "Show Beneficiaries"

 Naturally, computers cannot choose who an email should belong to.
 When duplicates happen, MailChimp will only accept the very first user to be synced with that email address.